Chelsea Clinton: Scholarly work

+Speaking engagements

+In February 2024, Clinton hosted a panel at Harvard Graduate School of Education on the topic of climate change and education, focusing on the role of educators in improving the lives of children affected by climate change.

 Political activities

 Hillary Clinton 2008 presidential campaign

 In December 2007, Clinton began campaigning in Iowa in support of her mother's bid for the Democratic presidential nomination.
 She appeared across the country, largely on college campuses.
 By early April 2008, she had spoken at 100 colleges on behalf of her mother's candidacy.

 While campaigning, Clinton answered audience questions but did not give interviews or respond to press questions, including one from a nine-year-old Scholastic News reporter asking whether her father would be a good "first man".
 She replied, "I'm sorry, I don't talk to the press and that applies to you, unfortunately.
 Even though I think you're cute."
 Philippe Reines, her mother's press secretary, intervened when the press attempted to approach Chelsea directly.

 When MSNBC reporter David Shuster characterized Clinton's participation in her mother's campaign as "sort of being pimped out", the Clinton campaign objected.
 Shuster subsequently apologized on-air and was suspended for two weeks.

 The first time she was asked about her mother's handling of the Clinton–Lewinsky scandal at a campaign stop Clinton responded, "I do not think that is any of your business."
 As she became a more experienced campaigner, she refined her responses and deflected questions on the issue with comments such as, "If that's what you want to vote on, that's what you should vote on.
 But I think there are other people [who are] going to vote on things like healthcare and economics."

+Hillary Clinton conceded the 2008 Democratic presidential nomination to Barack Obama on June 7, 2008.

 At the 2008 Democratic National Convention, Chelsea called Hillary "my hero and my mother" and introduced her with a long video tribute.